The beautiful Geirsstaðakirkja Turf Church in East Iceland - a Replica of an old Turf Church

 The last turf church to be built in Iceland is Hofskirkja turf church.
-Then there is one more turf church at Árbæjarsafn Museum in Reykjavík, which is rebuilt from baðstofa wood from Skagafjörður, in the liking of a turf church at Silfrastaðir.
-I wrote about all these turf churches some years ago but recently deleted my travel-blog posts, as they cannot withstand too much traffic.
+Then there is one more turf church at Árbæjarsafn Museum in Reykjavík, which was rebuilt from wood from an older turf church at Silfrastaðir in Skagafjörður.

 By the church, you will find artwork in the liking of a Viking ship, built by Donald Gunn, a Scottish stone-builder.